xAPPO/MQTT/README.md

 Now choose from the key features listed above which feature(s) a) b) c) d) e) or f) you are wishing to setup the MQTT app for.
 I recommend choosing just one for now preferably a) as it is the easiest.

-Now follow the matching option a)-f) below that you need.....
+Now follow the specific matching option a)-f) below that you need.....

 Lastly several of the less obvious app configuration options are discussed right at the end of these instructions in 'Additional Notes'.
 Please read those too.
 __________________________________________________________________________________________________________________________